umbraco/UmbracoDocs/14/umbraco-cms/fundamentals/backoffice/documenting-your-controllers.md

 ﻿# Documenting your controllers
 Documenting your API controllers using Swagger in Umbraco Version 14 simplifies the creation of detailed and interactive API documentation.
-By adding Swagger attributes, you automatically generate comprehensive information about routes, parameters, and response types, enhancing the developer experience and ensuring clarity and consistency in your API documentation.
+Adding Swagger attributes automatically generates comprehensive information about routes, parameters, and response types.
+This will enhance the developer experience and ensure clarity and consistency in your API documentation.

 ## ApiExplorerSettings